sjhuang26/thinking-system/README.md

 ### How to avoid training plateaus?
 Misc tips.

+- Always take careful measures to **preserve as much detail as possible** as attention shifts around.
+  - Force yourself to "copy" cues into working memory buffers (e.g., I force myself to color the objects RED and GREEN).
+  - Visually annotate the room with boundaries and curves with lines (like an artist would!) -- **line-diagram notation**
+  - Clearly feel that each cue attention shift drops details from the brain.
+  - Repeat things (e.g., visuals, ideas, names, positions) to yourself.
 - Build the **cue/stimulus equivalence understanding** of how CUE equals REWARD AND PUNISH equals PHYSICAL OBJECT equals WRAPPER (for hundreds of details).
   - Creating metaphors for reward, punishment, and the cue-detail relationship, clearly understood to be a hierarchy.
     - one cue, many details